MLee242/Library/README.md

 Creating a small Library app

+User can add books to the list, edit existing book details, and delete any books from the list

-Planning to add more features.
+Planning to add more features later:

-features include:
-sort by date added.
+- sort by date added.
-categorize into read/havent read. categorize into genre.
+- categorize into genre.
+- upload image of book.

 Check it out at: https://buddybuddymoon.github.io/Library/